Zachu/LibreWolf/README.md

 1. Head to the [Releases section](https://github.com/Zachu/LibreWolf/releases) and print the latest .pdf file!
 2. Invite lots of friends
 3. At the end of the printed pdf you get a bunch of playing cards.
-Grab a pair of scissors and work on them, while waiting for your friends.
+Grab a pair of scissors and work on them while waiting for your friends.
-4. Read the game instructions while still waiting for your friends.
+4. Read the game instructions while still waiting for your friends to arrive.
-5. Do as the instructions tell you to and have fun while playing LibreWolf!
+5. Do as the instructions tell you to and have fun while playing LibreWolf with all the friends that showed up!

 # Installation